 But as with many stories pertaining to saints and martyrs, the evidence is quite thin.
 Constantine died in 337 and Julianus did not become emperor until 361, so there is a gap of at least 24 years between the two emperors.
 If John and Paul retired around 337 (or earlier) and settled on the Caelius, they would probably have been very elderly by ancient Roman standards by the time Julianus called upon them.
 This problem can perhaps be solved if we accept that the brothers served at the court of Constantina, Constantine’s daughter, who died in 354.

-However, that still leaves us with another problem: although Julianus introduced anti-Christian measures and was openly hostile to the Christian religion, he was careful not to create new martyrs, as he had learned that persecutions by his predecessors had only strengthened the position of Christians in his empire.
+However, that still leaves us with another problem: although Julianus introduced anti-Christian measures and was openly hostile to the Christian religion, he was careful not to create any new martyrs, as he had learned that the persecutions of his predecessors had only strengthened the position of Christians in his empire.
 Martyrdom simply inspired new martyrs.
 No large-scale persecutions seem to have been orchestrated during Julianus’ reign, which spanned less than two years anyway (361-363).
-Excavations beneath the present church have yielded evidence for Christian worship at this place since the second half of the fourth century.
+Excavations beneath the present church have indeed yielded evidence for Christian worship at this place since the second half of the fourth century.
 A confessio with frescoes depicting Christian martyrs was discovered, but it does not seem to have been part of a public building.
 A more plausible interpretation is that this was in fact a small private chapel in a private residence.
 It was not until the early fifth century that construction of a genuine church began at this site.
 That still makes Santi Giovanni e Paolo an ancient church, even if we may rightly dismiss the foundation legend.

 The nave presents an interior that is essentially Late Baroque.
 It is the result of an eighteenth century restoration by the Lazarists, a religious order from France that was in charge of the complex before it was granted to the Passionists.
 The church has a cosmatesque floor that was fortunately spared during the restoration (unlike Santa Cecilia’s floor), although large parts of it were replaced with marble tiles.
 The walls look like they are made of polychrome marble, but in fact they are not.
 They were actually painted this way in 1911.
 By contrast, the high altar is made of genuine polychrome marble.